pabitrabarua123/counselling-appointment-app/README.md

 The application is ready for deployment on platforms like:

 - Vercel (recommended for Next.js)
-- You can use AWS also

-## License

-This project is licensed under the MIT License.
+- Also, you can upload it to GCP, AWS, Azure